matthewbeta/hybridconf-notes/Building kick ass software teams - Brian Corrigan.md

 - Skill level
 - Interest - other interests will change how you approach the job
 - Past experience
-- ARea of discipline - Manage for death in games
+- Area of discipline - Manage for death in games

 ## Alignment
 - Best teams aligned with each other
 - TEams should be self organised
 - set the expectation is a product developer
-- Diff between design dev ops/qa marginal
+- Diff between design dev ops/QA marginal
-- BEst teams aligned witt he goals of the organisation
+- BEst teams aligned with he goals of the organisation
 - Share as much info as possible!
 - Shitty companies manage by compartmentalising information
 - Allow the tram to brand itself
-- Name the project, gt shirts, github organizations
+- Name the project, get shirts, github organizations

 ## Build a state of shared vision
-- This is why start ips work
+- This is why startups work
 - 2 dudes in a basement

 ## Empowerment
 - Let the teams do the thing they need to do
 - Teams ideally operate autonomously